Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Egocentric Procedural Learning

 \subsection{Evaluation}

-Evaluation in procedural learning typically employs metrics like F1 score, Precision, and Recall \cite{bansal2024united}\cite{alayrac2016unsupervised}, especially in the context of error detection.
-Other approaches may utilize Intersection over Union (IoU) \cite{chowdhury2024opel}, the frame-level metric MoF \cite{kukleva2019unsupervised}, as well as the Hungarian algorithm, MidH, and the Jaccard index \cite{zhou2018towards}.
+Evaluation in procedural learning typically employs metrics such as F1 score, Precision, and Recall \cite{bansal2024united}\cite{alayrac2016unsupervised}, especially for error detection.
+Other approaches may utilize Intersection over Union (IoU) \cite{chowdhury2024opel}, the frame-level metric MoF \cite{kukleva2019unsupervised}, the Hungarian algorithm, MidH, and the Jaccard index \cite{zhou2018towards}.

 The Hungarian algorithm can generate a one-to-one mapping between ground truth and predicted values.
 IoU is calculated using the formula:

 where $GT_a$ and $D_a$ represent the ground truth frame set and the predicted frame set for action $a$, respectively.